-The benefits of such platforms are endless, but, as emphasized by McKinsey, companies have to ensure that the interaction between humans and machines becomes as natural as possible to drive digital adoption and boost a digital skill set.
+The benefits of such innovations are endless, but, as emphasized by McKinsey, companies have to ensure that the interaction between humans and machines becomes as natural as possible to drive digital adoption and boost a digital skill set.

+Looking to the future, advanced technological skills will become even more important.
 According to the same research conducted by McKinsey, by 2030, time spent interacting with advanced technology will increase by 50% in the United States and 41% in Europe.

 A recent IDC survey points out that 73% of companies believe they will either be out of business or marginalized if they don’t transform.
 Over two-thirds of them expect a digitally enabled competitor to gain a competitive advantage within the next five years.